 Spouses and partners, give the moms in your life the gift of discretionary time – help out with the household, with the kids—not just on Mother’s Day but as part of everyday.

-Friends of moms, even when the challenge of scheduling feels tough, set up that night out, lunch catch up, quick call or movie!
+Friends of moms, even when scheduling feels like trying to arrange the G8 summit, set up that night out, lunch catch up, quick call or movie!
 Even though moms are busy, we value connecting with the incredible people in our lives.

 Moms, don’t be shy, start the conversation about changes at home – if you can make room in the family budget, even if it means shifting other spending, explore outsourcing some household tasks!
 Let’s also accept (deep breaths here) that self-care is another important way to take care of our families.